eDwin13-lol/Mern/README.md

-# E-Paatshala – MERN Social Media Aggregator
+# Edgram – MERN Social Media Aggregator

 A full-stack MERN application that aggregates Reddit posts and YouTube Shorts into a single endless-scrolling feed.
 Perfect for a semester assignment showcasing modern web development practices.